nlyu/Project_mywebsite_2.0/README.md

-# Project_mywebsite_2.0
+# Project_mywebsite_2.0 用github写个人网站，“无后段网页开发”

 Link to new website: [lyulyulyu.com ver2.0](lyulyulyu.com)

-This is my new personal website in NodeJs and ReactJs
+This is my new personal website in NodeJs and ReactJs.
+Most most interesting feature is to use github issue to post data.
+Zerooooooo backend.
+Everthing is in the front.
+All of the data are stored in github issue page.

 The old website repo is: [Project_mywebsite_1.0](https://github.com/nlyu/Projects_mywebsite)